ClemsonRSRG/beginToReason/README.md

 countless educators and researchers from a variety of [other](https://www.cs.clemson.edu/resolve/about.html) institutions.

-Developers of this particular test/working-iteration of the BeginToReason tutor
+Developers of this particular test/working-iteration of the `BeginToReason`
 include:

-* [The Resuable Software Research Group (RSRG)](https://www.cs.clemson.edu/resolve/) - School of Computing, Clemson University
+* [RESOLVE Software Research Group (RSRG)](https://www.cs.clemson.edu/resolve/) - School of Computing, Clemson University
 * [Florida Atlantic University](http://www.fau.edu/research/)
 * [Indiana University Southeast](https://www.ius.edu/)

 ## Copyright and license

-Copyright (c) Clemson University, 2018.
+Copyright © 2018, [RESOLVE Software Research Group (RSRG)](https://www.cs.clemson.edu/resolve/).
 All rights reserved.
 The use and distribution terms for this software are covered by the BSD 3-clause license which can be found in the file `LICENSE.txt` at the root of this repository.
 By using this software in any fashion, you are agreeing to be bound by the terms of this license.
 You must not remove this notice, or any other, from this software.